peterjc/thapbi-pict/docs/examples/recycled_water/examine_db.rst

     ACTGAAAAACTGTGGGGACGAAAGTCCTTGCTTTTACTAGATAGCAACTTTCAGCAGTGGATGTCTAGGCTC

-This discards the original accessions and instead uses ``>``, MD5 checksum, space, semi-colon separated list of taxonomic assignments, new line, sequences, new line.
+This discards the original accessions and instead uses ``>``, MD5 checksum, space, semi-colon separated list of taxonomic assignments, new line, sequence, new line.
 Again, there is deliberately no sequence line wrapping in the file itself.